Belzec extermination camp: Survivors

 It is believed that some 50 Jews might have escaped from Bełżec and only seven were still alive at the war's end.
 An unknown number of prisoners jumped out from the moving Holocaust trains on the way to the camp, at their own peril.
 The railway embankments used to be lined with bodies.

 There were only two Jewish escapees from the camp who shared their testimony with the Polish Main Commission for the Investigation of Nazi German Crimes.
 They were Rudolf Reder and Chaim Hirszman.
 While Reder submitted a deposition in January 1946 in Kraków, Hirszman was assassinated in March 1946 at his home, by so-called "cursed soldiers", from the anti-communist resistance organisation TOW.
-(Following the war's end, Hirszman had joined MBP, a secret police organisation created by the new Stalinist regime in Poland, to crush the anti-communist underground.
-MBP used methods including torture, extrajudicial executions, and the deportation to Siberia of over 50,000 political prisoners.)
-Hirszman was murdered before he was able to give a full account of his experiences at the camp.
+Following the war's end, Hirszman had joined MBP, a secret police organisation created by the new Stalinist regime in Poland, to crush the anti-communist underground.
+His murder was before he was able to give a full account of his experiences at the camp.

 Rudolf Reder summarised his account of the Bełżec camp imprisonment in the book Bełżec, published in 1946 by the Jewish Historical Committee in Kraków with Preface by Nella Rost, his editor and literary helper.
 The book was illustrated with a map by Józef Bau, a Holocaust survivor who studied at the Academy of Fine Arts.
 It was reprinted in 1999 by the Auschwitz-Birkenau State Museum with translation by Margaret M. Rubel.
 In 1960, Reder's testimony became part of the German preparations for the Bełżec trial in Munich against eight former SS members of the extermination camp personnel.
 The accused were set free except for Oberhauser, who was sentenced to 4½ years of imprisonment, and released after serving half of his sentence.